ryands17/spa-deploy-cdk/README.md

 **Steps**

-1. Rename the `.example.env` file to `.env` and replace all the values with your predefined values for your stack
+1. Rename the `.example.env` file to `.env` and replace all the values with your predefined values for your stack.

+**_Note_**: All the variables are mandatory!
+Without that, the stack wouldn't work.

 2. Run `npm install`